ifIMust/room_generator/README.md

 ```

 ## Further Work
+- Permit client to request a room type.
+- Generate elliptical rooms that don't have to be circles.
-- Generate different types of rooms with different shapes.
+- Generate other, more interesting room shapes.
 - Register this service with a registry service.